-No. Students need to complete the on-line application located on the Gadugi Portal and upload required documents to the application.
+No. Students need to complete the online application on the Gadugi Portal and upload the required documents to the application.

-Students who receive the Cherokee Nation Concurrent Enrollment, Undergraduate, and Graduate scholarship are required to perform volunteer hours based on the amount of funding received.
-For example: A student who receives $2,000 is required to volunteer 20 hours, or one hour for each $100 received.
-If a student decides not to volunteer the hours or does not complete the hours before the deadline, future funding may be jeopardized.
+Students who receive the Cherokee Nation Concurrent Enrollment, Undergraduate, and Graduate scholarship are required to perform volunteer hours based on the amount of funding received or complete the alternative method.
+For example: A student who receives $2,250 is required to volunteer 22 hours, or one hour for each $100 received.
+If a student decides not to complete the hours or the alternative method before the deadline, funding may be jeopardized.

-Community Service can be done with any non-profit organization or at a Cherokee Nation sponsored event regardless of location.
+Community Service can be done with any non-profit organization, Cherokee Nation or at a Cherokee Nation sponsored event regardless of location.
 Must be humanitarian/community-based efforts.

-Students whose grades will not be available until after the deadline, may submit a letter from their College/University stating when grades will be posted that can be uploaded with all other required documentation by the scholarship deadline.
+Students whose grades will not be available until after the deadline, may submit a letter from their College or University stating when grades will be posted that can be uploaded with all other required documentation by the scholarship deadline.

-Awards are based off of the previous semester’s earned hours:
+Awards are based off of the previous semester’s earned hours and community service:

 Undergraduate Scholarship